December 1, 1999

 and sending off the finished product . . .
 Moral: Deep down, you’re charging for your time, so set a minimum charge to cover all the non-translation time required.

-As a freelance, I use the character-counting system to work out standard lines, 55 characters (including spaces) per standard line, rounded up to the nearest line and multiplied by my line rate (varying according to the nature of the text, my relation to the customer, etc.)
+As a freelancer, I use the character-counting system to work out standard lines, 55 characters (including spaces) per standard line, rounded up to the nearest line and multiplied by my line rate (varying according to the nature of the text, my relation to the customer, etc.)

 . . .
 All other “consulting work” (copywriting, revision, proofreading, typing in eastern European languages, tracking down appropriate fonts, etc.) is charged on an hourly basis.